Even though beautiful abstract portraits look complicated, they’re fairly easy to create. All you need are a few images and Adobe Photoshop.

 If your texture is overexposed, click on Multiply to darken it.
 If it’s too dark, use Screen to brighten it.

-In this example, I’m using Multiply to darken the brightness and emphasise the cracks.
+In this example, I’m using Multiply to darken the brightness and emphasize the cracks.

 It’s likely that the layer mode you select won’t make your texture look perfect.
 You can easily fix this by going to Image > Adjustments > Curves or Levels.